Hafeezuldeen/SentinelWEB/README.md

 SentinelWEB: A Comprehensive Cybersecurity Toolkit

 ## Problem Statement
 In today's digital age, users face numerous cybersecurity threats, including weak passwords and phishing attacks.
 Many individuals and small businesses lack the necessary tools to protect their sensitive information and assess their cybersecurity posture.
-This project aims to provide a user-friendly platform for generating strong passwords, analyzing password strength, and detecting potential phishing attempts in email content.
+This project aims to provide a user-friendly platform for generating strong passwords, analyzing password strength, and detecting potential phishing attempts in email content and personal text encryption tool.

 ## About This Project
-SentinelWEB is a cybersecurity toolkit that includes three main features:
+SentinelWEB is a cybersecurity toolkit that includes 4 main features:
 1. **Password Creator AI**: Generates strong passwords based on user-defined criteria, helping users create secure passwords that are harder to guess.
 2. **Password Strength Analyzer**: Evaluates the strength of user-entered passwords and provides feedback on how to improve them.
 3. **Phishing Email Detector**: Analyzes email content for common phishing keywords, alerting users to potential scams.
 4. **Personal Text Encryption Tool**: A Personal Text Encryption Tool that securely converts your messages into encrypted code and decrypts them back using a unique secret key for personal desired own purposes with only needed persons we communicate the confiedntial informations.

-Now its an Prototype. so, it only have 3 types of Tools only .
+Now its an Prototype. so, it only have 4 types of Tools only .

 The project is built using Flask, a lightweight web framework, making it accessible and easy to deploy.